Bunnykillcz/OpenAlarm/docs/BOM.md

 - Width: **65 mm**
 - Height: **98 mm**

-The board fits into the custom 3D printed case provided in `/dimensions/stl`.
+The board fits into the 3D printed case provided in `/dimensions/stl`.
 You are welcome to make your own as well.

 ---